You-Gao/Blog/_books/2025-06-30-vibecoding.md

 # THE Vibe Coding Book

-> "The modern software developer has become a poet, their audience---AI"
+> "The modern software developer has become a poet, their audience---AI."
 > <figcaption class="blockquote-footer">me</figcaption>

 I have come around to reading a book on "*vibe-coding.*" I was mid doomscroll when I found a meme about an average web developer heralding this book in the future.
-I also saw it was on *O'Reilly*[^1], which my university has free access to.
+I then saw it was on *O'Reilly*[^1], which my university has free access to.

-So I gave it a shot and read through *Beyond Vibe Coding.* The book and author are surprisingly lucid on the topic of "*AI Coding*" and even more surprising that the book itself was not vibe-coded--- at least in some chapters[^2].
+So I gave it a shot and read through *Beyond Vibe Coding.* The book and author are surprisingly lucid on the topic of "*AI Coding*" and even more surprising that the book itself was not vibe-coded---at least in some chapters[^2].

 The book itself touches on the "*vibe-coding vs. AI assistance,*" the **current** limitations of AI, and some practical tips.
 It is currently still *WIP*, so it's a short read.
 Here are my thoughts on each chapter.